melounusaty/thermopro-tp902-home-assistant/README.md

 ## Finding the MAC address

-The TP902 advertises over Bluetooth and exposes the ThermoPro service UUID `1086fff0-3343-4817-8bb2-b32206336ce8`, so the MAC address can usually be found from the Home Assistant Bluetooth page, Bluetooth debug output, or a BLE scanner app while the thermometer is awake and advertising.
+The TP902 advertises over Bluetooth and exposes the ThermoPro service UUID, so the MAC address can usually be found from the Home Assistant Bluetooth page, Bluetooth debug output, or a BLE scanner app while the thermometer is awake and advertising.

 If the device appears in Home Assistant Bluetooth diagnostics, use the displayed address exactly as shown there.